Exhibitions at Montréal museums

 As CCA founder Phyllis Lambert says, “We’re not a museum that puts things out and says, ‘This is architecture.’
 We try to make people think.”

 Children of all ages can discover new worlds at Montréal Espace pour la vie, the largest natural-sciences museum complex in Canada.
-Espace pour la vie comprises the Botanical Garden, Planetarium, the Biosphere, Insectarium and famed Biodôme
+Espace pour la vie comprises the Jardin botanique, Planetarium, the Biosphere, Insectarium and famed Biodôme.

-In the Planétarium, the domes of the Chaos and Milky Way theatres are equipped with state-of-the-art laser projectors for an ultra-HD experience.
+In the Planetarium, the domes of the Chaos and Milky Way theatres are equipped with state-of-the-art laser projectors for an ultra-HD experience.
 The Planétarium offers a double bill each day.
+The temporary exhibition about Canadian astrophysicist Hubert Reeves runs to September 1, and the Meteorites exhibition – displaying fascinating specimens from the Planetarium’s meteorite collection – runs to June 30.

-Over at the Botanical Garden, in addition to the carnivorous plants, visitors can admire superb passionflowers and begonias in full bloom, and see fruit growing on banana, carambola, jackfruit and papaya trees, daily in the greenhouses.
+Over at the Jardin botanique, in addition to the carnivorous plants, visitors can admire superb passionflowers and begonias in full bloom, and see fruit growing on banana, carambola, jackfruit and papaya trees, daily in the greenhouses.

 The Biodôme takes visitors through the five ecosystems of the Americas.
 The Biodôme is a huge crowd-pleaser.